niksisley/exercise_TFM/README.md

 ```

 ### Run the Consumer
-This example contains two consumers written in Java and in scala.
+This example contains two consumers written in Java and in Scala.
 You can run this for java:
 ``` sh
 java -cp kafka_example-0.1.0-SNAPSHOT.jar com.colobu.kafka.ConsumerExample localhost:2181 group1 test_topic 10 0